tamimat/portfolio/_posts/2017-07-01-diva-project.md

 The DIVA project team consisted of 6 members.
 - 1 × iOS engineer
 - 2 × backend developers
-- 1 × speech recognition scientists
+- 1 × speech recognition scientist
 - 1 × NLU scientist
 - 1 × QA manager
 - 1 × me

 ## Organizing the team
-To keep the team in sync, we met twice a week in a telephone conference and once per week in person with all the team members on the West Coast.
+To keep the team in sync, we met twice a week in a telephone conference and once per week in person with all the team members on the US West Coast.
 To avoid filling up our email inbox, we chose Slack.
 The team already was using JIRA.
 Since it integrated well with other Atlassian software, we choose Confluence for documentation.

 ## Creating the vision
 The first thing was to figure out what we wanted to build.
 This was done in the first phase of the project and is described in the post: ["Creating a vision & telling a story"]({% post_url 2016-02-01-diva-vision%}).